kavin-narayanan-18/Detect-Fake-News.-Expose-Deepfakes./README.md

 ## Build with Lovable

-Open your project in the [Lovable editor](https://lovable.dev) and keep building.
+Open My project in the [Detect-Fake-News.-Expose-Deepfakes.
+](truthguard-ai-examiner.lovable.app) and keep building.

 - **Ship faster**: describe what you want to build and Lovable handles the code.
 - **Stay in sync**: connect the project to GitHub and every change made in Lovable is committed straight to your repository.